 You can also travel by coach to Cornwall from locations around the UK.
 This will generally take a bit longer than the train, but might be a better option depending on where you are travelling from.
 You can check coach prices and timetables across a number of operators here.
 We also recommend National Express and Megabus, both of which offer a wide range of routes across the country.

 You can also fly to Cornwall from other parts of the UK as well as some overseas locations.
 The main airport in Cornwall is Cornwall Airport in Newquay.
 You can then either rent a car or use public transport to get around.
-From the airport, you can also arrange a private transfer like this to get to your accommodation.

 Another option for getting to Cornwall is to take a guided tour.
 These usually run for a number of days and will generally include your transport and tour guide, as well as accommodation.
 For example: